 I have a soft spot for nonconformists: Teens with blue hair; Artists; Free Spirits.
 Individuals who are quirky, unique and creative.
 While self expression is enlivening, it can perplex conformists, and create loneliness and doubt until one develops confidence and finds kindred spirits.

-"I have helped adolescents tackle such problems as attitudes, anxiety, conflict, self cutting, depression, past trauma, sexual issues and peer conflict.
+I have a knack for talking toteens.
+That's because I'm fun to talk to and I really listen and understand.
+I have helped adolescents tackle such problems as attitudes, anxiety, sexual relationships and peer conflict.
 I presented my expertise on "How to Engage the Difficult Teen" at aNew Jersey Counseling AssociationConference.

-"I welcome theGay, Lesbian, Bisexual, Transgender and Questioningpopulation.
+I welcome theGay, Lesbian, Bisexual, Transgender and Questioningpopulation.
 Homosexuality is not a problem that must be cured, but there are challenges unique to people outside the mainstream.
 I can help people come out to loved ones, deal with harassment or merely discuss relationships without having to change the pronoun.

-"I have extensive training inexpressive therapiessuch as play therapy and psychodrama.
+I have extensive training inexpressive therapiessuch as play therapy and psychodrama.
 It can be difficult to put certain feelings into words.
 Writing, art, music and role playing can communicate the unspeakable.

-"I invite you to Create a Live Worth Living."
+I invite you to Create a Live Worth Living.

 Book an appointment to talk to Jen or schedule an appointment.